-Nine of Iowa's largest districts in urban communities with two or more high schools, along with 14 other large school districts, make up the UEN membership.
-Below are some facts about UEN member districts based on the 2021-22 school year:
+During the 2022-23 school year, the UEN Membership was made up of 10 of Iowa's largest districts in urban communities (all with two or more high schools), along with the 14 UEN associate member districts.
+Together, the 24 UEN member districts:

-- Include over 500 of Iowa's PK-12 school attendance centers, specifically: - 41 High Schools - 56 Middle/Jr. High Schools - 239 Elementary Schools - o 141 Preschools - More than 9 Academies, STEAM, STEM, Fine Arts, Alternative or Special Education Schools - More than 10 Online Learning Academies - Enroll 42% of Iowa's 515,887 PK-12 students - Educate 67% of Iowa's PK-12 minority students, including 82% of Iowa's African American students and 59% of Iowa's Hispanic Students - Enroll 70% of Iowa's limited English speaking students - Serve 52% of Iowa's K-12 low-income students (and UEN Free and Reduced Lunch eligible students is 47% of total enrollment served, compared to the statewide average of 38%) - Provide Special Education Services to 45% of Iowa students with Individualized Education Plans (IEPs) - Employ over 37% of Iowa's PK-12 certified staff - Employ over 28% of Iowa's school principals - Transport students on 8.2 million route miles each year - Average daily student attendance rate of 93% (in FY 2020) - Graduates over 91% of the students in the 5-year graduation cohort (if UEN were a state, it would be top 20 in the USA) - Contract with many other school districts to deliver education classes to students (i.e., special education, talented and gifted, career and technical education, on-line learning, etc.) - Address the challenge of changing demographics on a daily basis - Identify and address major educational challenges such as student achievement, teacher and administrator leadership, dropout prevention, career and technical as well as science, technology, engineering and math (STEM) programs, fine arts, facilities, finance, technology, early literacy and early childhood
+- Include over 360 school attendance centers, about 27% of Iowa's total PK-12 attendance centers, and specifically: - o 40 High Schools - o 55 Jr. High/Middle Schools - o 230 Elementary Schools - 17 Stand-alone Preschools (plus over 100 other preschools contained within elementaries or in collaboration with community partners) - 18 Academies, STEAM, STEM, Fine Arts, Alternative or Special Education schools, plus a number of Online Learning Academies - Enroll 39% of Iowa's 511,327 PK-12 students - Educate 63% of Iowa's PK-12 minority students, including 79% of Iowa's African American students, 66% of Iowa's Asian students and 57% of Iowa's Hispanic students - Enroll 69% of lowa's limited English speaking students - Serve 49% of Iowa's K-12 low-income students (UEN enrollment of Free and Reduced Lunch eligible students is 50% of total UEN enrollment, compared to the statewide average of 40%) - Provide Special Education Services to 43% of Iowa students with Individualized Education Plans (IEPs) - Employ 38% of Iowa's PK-12 certified staff - Employ 30% of Iowa's school principals - Contract with many other school districts, both public and private, to educate students (i.e., special education, talented and gifted, career and technical education, online learning, etc.) - Address the challenge of changing demographics on a daily basis - Identify and address major educational challenges such as student achievement, teacher and administrator leadership, dropout prevention, career and technical as well as science, technology, engineering and math (STEM) programs, fine arts, facilities, finance, technology, early literacy and early childhood

-UEN PRIORITIES FOR 2023 LEGISLATIVE SESSION
+UEN PRIORITIES FOR 2024 LEGISLATIVE SESSION